sigopt/sigopt-examples/other-languages/README.md

 Our `other_languages` example is one way to use SigOpt when your metric evaluation function is in a language other than python.
 All you need to do is create an executable file that accepts parameters as command line arguments, and then create an experiment with the same parameter names as the executable.
 The executable file should accept the suggested parameters at the command line, evaluate the metric, and print out a float.

 ## Setup
-1. Get a free SigOpt account at https://sigopt.com/signup
+1. Log in to your SigOpt account at [https://app.sigopt.com](https://app.sigopt.com)
-2. Find your `client_token` on the [API tokens page](https://sigopt.com/tokens).
+2. Find your API Token on the [API tokens page](https://app.sigopt.com/tokens).
 3. `export CLIENT_TOKEN=<your client_token>`
 4. Install the SigOpt python client `pip install sigopt`